-Funded through the Bipartisan Infrastructure Law and administered through the Building a Better Grid Initiative, the Grid Resilience Formula Grants program is designed to strengthen and modernize America’s power grid against wildfires, extreme weather, and other natural disasters that are exacerbated by the climate crisis.
+Authorized by the Bipartisan Infrastructure Law and administered through the Grid Deployment Office, the Grid Resilience State and Tribal Formula Grants program is designed to strengthen and modernize America’s power grid against wildfires, extreme weather, and other natural disasters that are exacerbated by the climate crisis.

-The program will distribute up to $2.3 billion over five years and will provide grants to States, territories, and Tribes based on a formula that includes, among other things, population size, land area, probability and severity of disruptive events, and a locality’s historical expenditures on mitigation efforts.
-Priority will be given to projects that generate the greatest community benefit providing clean, affordable, and reliable energy to everyone, everywhere, anytime.
+The program will distribute funding to States, Territories, and federally recognized Indian Tribes, including Alaska Native Regional Corporations and Alaska Native Village Corporations, over five years based on a formula that includes factors such as population size, land area, probability and severity of disruptive events, and a locality’s historical expenditures on mitigation efforts.
+Priority will be given to projects that generate the greatest community benefit providing clean, affordable, and reliable energy.

-Applications may be submitted any time prior to the March 31, 2023 deadline, and the applications will be processed when they are received.
-Accordingly, grants may be awarded prior to March 31, 2023 based on those applications.
+Applications may be submitted any time prior to the May 31, 2023 deadline, and will be processed on a rolling basis as they are received.

 Frequently Asked Questions